TrueNASTrueNAS Nightly Development Documentation

 a.
 Go to Shares, then click Add on the UNIX (NFS) Share Targets to open the Add NFS configuration screen.

 b.
-Select the dataset mount path or enter it in Path.
-You can click on the to the left of mnt, and then at the pool to expand the options.
-Continue expanding until reaching the dataset where you want to add the share dataset.
-Click on the dataset to populate the field with the full path.
+Populate the Path screen by either selecting the path to an existing dataset mount path, or entering the path to the dataset location.
+You can use an existing dataset or create a new dataset.
+To browse to the location, click on the to the left of mnt, and then at the pool to expand the options.
+Continue expanding until reaching the storage location of the existing dataset or where you want to create a new dataset for the share.
+Click on the exiting dataset to populate the field with the full path, or click Create Dataset to enter a name for a new dataset and the share.

 Browsing to select a path